 - To view the query code from Power BI Desktop, choose Edit Queries from the Home tab

-- When you make transformations to your data in Query Editor, the steps are saved to the Applied Steps in the Query Settings
+- When we make transformations to our data in Query Editor, the steps are saved to the Applied Steps in the Query Settings

 - These steps are also applied to the code in the Advanced Editor

-Get certified from top Power BI course in Singapore Now
+Get certified from the top Power BI Course in Singapore now!

 By formatting data, users can help Power BI categorize and identify data, making it much easier to work with.

-- You enter a custom formula to create a new column, including calculations using values from other columns
+- Enter a custom formula to create a new column, including calculations using values from the other columns

 - To create a new column, click on Add Custom Column

-- In the new column name box, type the name of the column and add your formula to the custom column formula box; for example, [ShipDate] – [OrderDate]
+- In the new column name box, type the name of the column and add the formula to the custom column formula box; for example, [ShipDate] – [OrderDate]

 - Select a column from the available columns list and click on Insert or double-click to add it to the custom column formula text box.
 Then, click on OK